akreienbring/s-central/README.md

 ## When to restart the server ##
 The server must be restartet when
-- You add / change a device in _/sb/config/devices.json_
+- You add / change / delete a device in _/sb/config/devices.json_
 - You add / delete a script on a device
 - you add / delete a KVS key<br/>
+- you change server configuration values<br/>

-because for performance reasons this information is only retrieved once.
+because of performance reasons this information is only retrieved once.

 ## Server Configuration ##